Constraint Induced Movement Therapy (CIMT) and

 Constraint-induced movement therapy attempts to promote hand function by using intensive practice using the affected hand while restraining the less-affected hand.

-Check out our Resources in Your State or Country page for Constraint Induced Movement Therapy and Hand-Arm Bimanual Intensitve Therapy programs in your area.
+Google Constraint Induced Movement Therapy or Hand-Arm Bimanual Intensitve Therapy to locate programs and camps in your area.

 To constrain or not to constrain, and other stories of intensive upper extremity training for children with unilateral cerebral palsy.
 Impaired hand function is among the most functionally disabling symptoms of hemiplegia in children (also known as unilateral cerebral palsy).
 Evidence-based treatment approaches are generally lacking.
 However, recent approaches providing intensive upper extremity training appear promising.
 This review describes two such approaches, constraint-induced movement therapy (CIMT) and bimanual training (hand-arm bimanual intensive therapy, HABIT).
 Findings are summarized across more than 100 participants in CIMT/bimanual training studies since 1997.
 This review shows that: